Tips and Tricks

 You can input values in the memory viewer to see if it affects the game.

-Even if something is visibly decreasing in-game, like health, the value isn't necessarily decreasing.
-It's possible for it to be increasing, so since it's uncommon for you to know for sure, you should just filter
+Even if something is visibly decreasing in-game, like health, memory can behave differently.
+It's possible for it to be increasing, so since it's uncommon for you to know for sure, prefer the

 If you absolutely cannot reduce the results of a filter, you can try guessing some values or at least how the value is acting (